AusClimateService/npcp/reports/phase1/phase1_report.md

 and is something of a smoother canvas for the bias correction to act upon.
 Having said that,
 there may be other metrics we have not processed here that (similar to WSDI and CSDI) highlight the advantages of downscaling precipitation data first.

+It should be noted that while three different GCMs and RCMs were used for the intercomparison, only one observational dataset was used and only one training and assessment period for cross validation.
+Further work will be done to establish the sentivity of the results to the choice of observational dataset and the choice of time period in that observational record for training and assessment.